ishaanshah/GSoC-Proposal/Proposal.md

 # Post GSoC / Additional Ideas
 I would like to continue working with ListenBrainz after Summer of Code.
 This project aims at setting up basic architecture for generating statistics with Apache Spark.
 The addition of more statistics will be relatively easy.
 ## AcousticBrainz integration
-AcousticBrainz provides a lot of useful information such as **Danceability**, **BPM** and the general **Tone** of a recording.
-This can be used to provide insightful information about users' listening habits and can be used by the recommendation engine.

 ## Entity Graphs
 These graphs will show details about various entities like artists, recordings and releases.